 They can not bring you cocktails from the bar.
 But they may surprise you with fresh coconuts as drinks.

-- The butler will coordinate dinner reservations for you at all the restaurants and any special dinner or events.
+- The butler will coordinate dinner reservations for you at all the restaurants and any special dinners or events.

 Get beach-ready with this packing list!
 Whether you’re heading on a day trip to the beach or taking a beach vacation, this beach packing list comes in handy each and every time.
 Don’t miss packing any of these items.
 Printable included!